LordAlucard90/HowTo-Dev/java/lombok.md

 }
 ```

-For this annotation can be specified:
+For these annotations can be specified:
 - Accessors chain (like builder): `lombok.accessors.chain` = [true | false]
 - Remove get/set prefixes: `lombok.accessors.fluent` = [true | false]
 - Remove a prefix variable name from the get/set method name: `lombok.accessors.prefix` += <PREFIX>